ObsMod/pylawr/docs/source/start/overview.rst

 Hamburg's python package for weather radar processing - :py:mod:`pylawr` - is a product of own algorithms and other products.
-The goal is to produce reliable and accurate estimates of precipitation based on noisy and cluttered measurements.
+The goal is to produce reliable and accurate estimates of precipitation based on noisy and cluttered radar measurements.

 Measurements
 ------------
 The origin of this package is the project Precipitation and Attenuation Estimates from a High-Resolution Weather Radar Network (PATTERN).
-For now the Meteorological Institute of the University Hamburg operates several low-cost local area weather radars (LAWR) in the region of Hamburg.
+For now, the Meteorological Institute of the Universität Hamburg operates two low-cost local area weather radars (LAWR) in the region of Hamburg.
 These single polarized X-band radars observing precipitation with following specifications :cite:`lengfeld2014`.